lukaspiatkowski/prospector-pycharm/README.md

 - to the project [CheckStyle-IDEA](https://github.com/jshiell/checkstyle-idea),
   which code and architecture I have heavily used when developing this plugin.
-- to @intgr, for [the contribution to this project](https://github.com/lukaspiatkowski/prospector-pycharm/g/pulls?q=is%3Apr+author%3Aintgr) and to [mypy-pycharm](https://github.com/leinardi/mypy-pycharm/pulls?q=is%3Apr+author%3Aintgr)
+- to @intgr, for [the contribution to this project](https://github.com/leinardi/pylint-pycharm/pulls?q=is%3Apr+author%3Aintgr) and to [mypy-pycharm](https://github.com/leinardi/mypy-pycharm/pulls?q=is%3Apr+author%3Aintgr)

 ## License

 ```
-Copyright 2022 Lukas Piatkowski.
+Copyright 2022 Lukasz Piatkowski.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor
 license agreements.
 See the NOTICE file distributed with this work for